Moonlight17/cource-bynet/FinalProject/Readme.md

 ## 📍 Task:

-Download files from the server, parse them and write them to the database.
+Download csv-files from the remote server, parse them, restructure data and write information to the database.
 Output data about the current attendance of classes.

 ---